The Borneo Project throughout the years

 Uma Bawang and neighboring villages plant 35,000 seedlings on ancestral lands degraded by commercial logging; six tree seedling nurseries built.
 New longhouse completed at Uma Bawang/ Sungai Keluan using traditional ironwood shingles for the roof, making it the coolest longhouse in Sarawak.
 Borneo Project documents and submits information to Malaysian authorities on 300 Penans who have yet to receive identity cards years after applying and paying bribes disguised as fees.
 Borneo Project supports production and distribution of Penan language childrens’ books and educational supplies to dozens of communities.
 Borneo Project plants six ironwood seedlings in memory of Saging Anyi and Louis Ngau at Sungai Keluan, Uma Bawang.

 Borneo Project and Sarawak Iban Dayak Association (SADIA) spearhead an international petition to prevent eviction of the Iban community of Rumah Nyawin.
 The eviction is delayed, but eventually takes place.
-Third Microhydro Project completed in Kampung Bantul, Pensiangan, Sabah.
+Third micro hydro project completed in Kampung Bantul, Pensiangan, Sabah.
 Penan Community of Long Lunyim plants hundreds of fruit trees on degraded lands to mark their claim to their territory.
-Founding of Penan Preschools Project starts: Training for teachers begins in 2006, two schools running in 2008 with another under construction; three school operating 2009 to present.
+Founding of Penan Preschools Project starts: training for teachers begins in 2006, two schools running in 2008 with another under construction; three schools operating 2009 to present.
 Borneo Project assists with “Eye glasses for Elders” in six Penan communities.